Blending video-based and live group learning

 Sessions are transcribed, archived, and available for your supported staff.

 Video-based instruction is regularly updated to reflect advances in the field.
-We provide quick, easy, and fun refreshers a few times a year.
+We provide documentation templates, job aids and quick refreshers throughout the year.

 The Story & Studies Behind InPlace Learning

 Having a reliable, repeatable method for training staff is a challenge.
 Suicide prevention deserves consistency, quality control, and expert interaction, but the many models of education fall short.
 So how do we close the gap?